AdobeDocs/experience-manager-learn.en/help/headless-tutorial/overview.md

     </a>
     </div>
     <p>
-    <em>Use Content Services and REST to power a mobile Android application.</em>
+    <em>Use Content Services and REST to power a mobile Android™ application.</em>
     </p>
   </td>
   <td>